How can hypnotherapy help individuals with multiple sclerosis (MS)?

 How many sessions might be necessary to begin seeing an effect?

 After only a few sessions of hypnotherapy for MS, there is a greater sense of inner calmness and control and can be a lessening of symptoms.
-Deeper work and more significant changes can take an average of 9 months with 90-minute sessions twice a month.
-This is based on the 2015 and my work with clients.
+Deeper work on core beliefs and adverse childhood experiences (ACE) can take an average of 9 months (90-minute sessions twice a month).

 Can clients be trained to use self-hypnosis to help them with their stress or with other symptoms?